 Be sure to check about any daily specials.
 They often offer fresh seafood specials.
-In addition, they have a whole oysters menu.
-The oysters are sold individually which makes it easy to have a sampling of several different ones.
+In addition, they have a whole oyster menu.
+The oysters are sold individually, which makes it easy to have a sampling of several different ones.

-The children’s menu has several options including macaroni and cheese, Blue Star Angus burger, popcorn shrimp, grilled salmon, and grilled chicken sandwich.
+The children’s menu has several options, including macaroni and cheese, Blue Star Angus burger, popcorn shrimp, grilled salmon, and grilled chicken sandwiches.
 For a fun souvenir, order the Icee for the kiddos.
 It comes in a fun collectible lighthouse cup.

 The Boathouse has a full bar with a lengthy list of cocktails, wine, and beer.
 Whether you order by the glass or the bottle, your server can help match the perfect drink with your meal.